Movement coaching leads to more choices

 What is movement coaching and somatic movement education?

 Movement coaching is an enlightening and empowering support to your personal and professional life.
 I use principles and practices developed by movement pioneers Rudolf Laban and Irmgard Bartenieff.
 I apply these rich and creative perspectives to a diverse range of needs and contexts.

 I work with your needs and goals to problem-solve, deepen, play and increase choice and awareness.
-Unlike a group movement class, you receive my full attention, guidance, feedback and dialogue about your individual movement.
-More information on working 1 to 1
+Unlike a group movement class, you receive my full attention, guidance, feedback and dialogue about your individual movement and goals.

 You may be an actor, looking to improve your performance

 You may be in business, looking to improve your communication and leadership skills